Donor eggs

 Lauren Makler

-Woman hugging and smiling down at two children, one on each side of her.
+Woman hugging and smiling down at two children

 When you’re considering building your family through egg donation, one of the biggest questions you’ll need to answer is whether the donor will be known to you and your family.
 While anonymous egg donations have historically been the more common route, there’s a growing trend towards disclosed relationships.
 In this day and age, there is no such thing as an anonymous donation.
 What’s more, anonymity is not in your child’s best interest.
 We do, however, offer you the opportunity to enter an undisclosed donation.
 Below I explain how we define undisclosed donations and how they differ from anonymous donations.